GustavoDuregger/GustavoDuregger/README.md

 🚘 [C. Motorsport Website](https://github.com/GustavoDuregger/SiteCMotorsport) - Responsive website of Carvalho Motorsport

 ##### Java Projects

+🤖[TheGoodBot](https://github.com/GustavoDuregger/bot-mvc) - Application in order to remedy feelings of abandonment, loneliness, depression in periods of social isolation, in order to be accessible to users of all ages.

 🚘[SmartParking](https://github.com/GustavoDuregger/SmartPark) - SmartPark is a project developed in JAVA using SPRING MVC to implement automated management in parking lots.

 🍽️[3SIAGourmet](https://github.com/FIAPOS/ComidaNacJava) - CRUD developed with Spring MVC